Congratulations to this week's Bulletin movie ticket winner

 The Bulletin in collaboration with @aficineib are giving away 2 pairs of tickets to see films in English at Ocimax, Rivoli or Sala Augusta in Palma.

-For a chance to win, answer the following question: Which film won Best Picture at the 94th Academy Awards?
+For a chance to win, answer the following question: Who directed both Belfast and Death on the Nile?

 Send your answer to: editorial@majorcadailybulletin.es